-How long should you take Amoxicillin Powder for oral suspension for?
+How long should you take Amoxicillin Sugar Free Suspension

-- Keep taking amoxicillin for as long as your doctor has told you to, even if you feel better.
+- Keep taking Amoxicillin Sugar Free Suspension for as long as your doctor has told you to, even if you feel better.
 You need every dose to help fight the infection.
 If some bacteria survive they can cause the infection to come back. - Once you finish treatment, if you still feel unwell you should go back to see the doctor.

-Thrush (a yeast infection of moist areas of the body which can cause soreness, itching and white discharge) may develop if amoxicillin is used for a long time.
+Thrush (a yeast infection of moist areas of the body which can cause soreness, itching and white discharge) may develop if Amoxicillin Sugar Free Suspension is used for a long time.
 If this occurs tell your doctor.

-If you take amoxicillin for a long time, your doctor may perform additional tests to check your kidneys, liver and blood are working normally.
+If you take Amoxicillin Sugar Free Suspension for a long time, your doctor may perform additional tests to check your kidneys, liver and blood are working normally.